icann/rst-test-specs/Schema.md

 * `Name`: the name of the plan.
 * `Description`: a description of the plan, in Markdown format.
-* `Test-Suites`: an array of Test Suite IDs which must match a key in the `Test-Suites` property of the top-level object.
+* `Test-Suites`: an array of Test Suite IDs, which must match a key in the `Test-Suites` property of the top-level object.

 # `Test Suite` object